-For bone health, it's a more time-intensive benefit to track—simply given how long the bone turnover timeline is—however, this clinical trial found that postmenopausal women had enhanced bone density at 12 months after consuming collagen peptides daily for a year.*
+For bone health, it's a more time-intensive benefit to track—simply given how long the bone turnover timeline is—however, this clinical trial found that postmenopausal women had enhanced bone density8 at 12 months after consuming collagen peptides daily for a year.*

 And for muscles, collagen supplementation can help along with a workout routine.
-In one small clinical study, men who took collagen daily while participating in an exercise program gained more muscle mass than those who only completed the exercise program.*
+In one small clinical study, men who took collagen daily while participating in an exercise program gained more muscle mass9 than those who only completed the exercise program.*